-- Automatically sends requests to several search engines simultaneously - Dogpile, ixquick, and Metacrawler are examples - Specialized search engines - Focus on subject-specific Web sites - See examples in Figure 2-18 of specialized search engines - Content evaluation - Not all information found on the Web is accurate - To evaluate accuracy of information on the Web consider these: - \circ Authority is the author an expert? - Accuracy was the information critically reviewed? - Objectivity does the author have a personal bias? - \circ Currency is the information up to date?
+- Over twenty billion pages and more are being added to the Internet daily - A number of search services or search providers help users locate the needed information - Maintain huge databases of the pages on the Internet and Web - Search tools use special programs called spiders continually look for new information and update databases - Search engines - specialized programs that help locate information on the Web and the Internet - Searches for information based on keywords and phrases - Specialized search engines - Focus on subject-specific Web sites - See examples in Figure 2-15 of specialized search engines - Content evaluation - Not all information found on the Web is accurate - To evaluate accuracy of information on the Web consider these: - $\circ$ Authority is the author an expert? - Accuracy was the information critically reviewed? - Objectivity does the author have a personal bias? - Currency is the information up to date?
+Are the site's links operational?
+If not, the site is most likely not being actively maintained.

-Electronic Commerce
+• Electronic Commerce

-• Also known as e-commerce
+- Also known as e-commerce

 - Buying and selling over the Internet

 - Advantages to the buyer

 - They can buy things 24/7

 - There is no travel time

 - They can shop from anywhere

-- Advantages to the seller
+- o Advantages to the seller

 - Lower costs

 - Reduced inventory

 - Ship goods directly from warehouse

-- \circ Disadvantages
+- Disadvantages

 - Inability to provide goods immediately

 - Can't "try on" purchases

 - Security issues

+- Business-to-Consumer E-commerce (B2C)

+- Sale of products and services to the general public or end users

+- Fastest growing type of e-commerce

+- Three most widely used B2C applications